sca075/mqtt_vacuum_camera/README.md

 ### How to install:
-Via [HACS](https://hacs.xyz//setup/download) please follow the instructions in [here](./docs/install.md).
-This detailed guide will help to set up the camera.
+Via [HACS](https://hacs.xyz//setup/download) please follow.
+The instructions in [here](./docs/install.md) show detailed steps and will help to set up the camera also without HACS (manual setup).

 ### Features:
 <details><summary> We here List what this camera offers as futures. </summary>